MONTGOMERY BAR ASSOCIATION

 This Committee publishes paper and electronic forms for use by members in civil practice in Montgomery County in such diverse areas as domestic relations, civil trial practice, discovery, arbitration, motions, judgments and executions, mechanics’ liens, district justice and orphan’s court.

-This committee will bring attorneys together to share, learn, promote, establish and engage in Collaborative Practice as a recognized and commonly used method of conflict resolution.
+This committee brings attorneys together to share, learn, promote, establish and engage in Collaborative Practice as a recognized and commonly used method of conflict resolution.

 COMMUNITY OUTREACH COMMITTEE